The On behalf of the Board of Directors of your Company, I am delighted

 aforesaid documents of subsidiary companies with the Annual Report,

-subject to compliance of the conditions mentioned in said circular.
+subject to compliance of the conditions mentioned in the said circular.

-Your Board has accorded necessary approval for not attaching Directors''
+Board has accorded the necessary approval for not attaching Directors''

 other statutory data/ documents of subsidiary companies viz.
 GAIL Gas